-- 1. Press the master switch (the indicator light in the switch illuminates). - Accelerate until the desired speed is reached - this must be above the system's minimum operational speed of 45 km/h for petrol engine models, or 50 km/h for diesel engine vehicles. - Press the 'SET+' switch to set the vehicle speed in the cruise control system's memory.
+- 1. Press the master switch (the indicator light in the switch illuminates). - Accelerate until the desired speed is reached - this must be above the system's minimum operational speed of 45 km/h. - 3.
+Press the 'SET+' switch to set the vehicle speed in the cruise control system's memory.
 Cruise control will now maintain that road speed without the need for operation of the accelerator.